A group of veteran lawyers pose in front of a glass wall in the office

 Not all criminal cases look like Law & Order, but at the same time, criminal lawyers face tough cases on a daily basis.

-While criminal law deals with the government versus a citizen, deals with disputes between citizens that do not involve breaches of contract.
+While criminal law deals with the government versus a citizen, civil law deals with disputes between citizens that do not involve breaches of contract.
 These cases, known as torts, include trespassing, negligence, battery, and more.
-Oftentimes, laws aren’t broken, but civil wrongs were still committed that need to be resolved.
+Often, laws aren’t broken, but civil wrongs that need to be resolved are still committed.

 Bankruptcy lawyers specialize in debt-related issues, representing either the debtor or the creditor.
 When people need to be pulled out of bankruptcy or need to work through their debt, bankruptcy lawyers are involved.